EmixamPP/linux-enable-ir-emitter/README.md

 > If you plan to package this software for a Linux distribution, or to contribute code, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Installation
-Download the latest [linux-enable-ir-emitter-x.x.x-release-x86-64.tar.gz](https://github.com/EmixamPP/linux-enable-ir-emitter/releases).
+Download the latest asset [linux-enable-ir-emitter-x.x.x-release-x86-64.tar.gz](https://github.com/EmixamPP/linux-enable-ir-emitter/releases).
 Then execute:
 > [!NOTE]
 > Please try the 7.0.0-beta!
 Furthermore, this README has been updated for this version.

 ```
 tar -C $HOME/.local/bin --no-same-owner -m -vxzf linux-enable-ir-emitter*.tar.gz
 ```
-If not already done, add `$HOME/.local/bin` to your PATH, e.g.:
+If not already done, add `$HOME/.local/bin` to your `$PATH`, e.g.:
 ```
 echo 'export PATH=$HOME/.local/bin:$PATH' >> $HOME/.bashrc && source $HOME/.bashrc
 ```